kaykay-dv/pocketsearch/docs/schemas.md

 ## Schema migrations

 PocketSearch does not provide means to update an existing schema, thus adding or removing fields.
+Having said that, you can create migrate contents if the structure of a schema changes.

-If you want to change the definition of a schema, it is suggested to create a new schema class, add the fields and copy the contents from the old schema to the new schema:
+Assume we have following schema that already contains data:

 ```Python
 class Article(Schema):
     body=Text(index=True)
 ```

-Assuming you have already inserted data, you could now change your schema by adding a field:
+We now update the definition and add a title field:

 ```Python
 class Article(Schema):